The equifibered approach to $\infty$-properads: -Properads Infinity Properads

 In particular $u$ and $c$ have arity $(0,1)$ and $(1,0)$ respectively.
 One of the axioms for a bialgebra postulates a non-homogenous relation $c \circ u = \id_\unit$ between the $(0,0)$-ary operation $c \circ u$ and the $(1,1)$-ary operation $\id_\unit$.
 This relation is witnessed in $\Span(\Fin)$ by the composition:

-Such a non-homogenous relation is impossible to encode using a properad as it contradicts the homogenuity of the composition map with respect to the grading by arity.
-However, while $\Span(\Fin)$ is not an \properad{}, it is still a projective \properad{} in the sense of \cref{defn:projective-prpd} as we shall see in \cref{ex:Span-proj}. \end{rem}
+Such a non-homogenous relation is impossible to encode using a properad as it contradicts the homogeneity of the composition map with respect to the grading by arity.
+However, while $\Span(\Fin)$ is not an $\infty$-properad, it is still a projective $\infty$-properad in the sense of \cref{defn:projective-prpd}, as we shall see in \cref{ex:Span-proj}. \end{rem}